theophani/SoundCloud-Shortcode/soundcloud-shortcode/readme.txt

 Embeds a group player with 150px height and 250px width.

-When posting the standard soundcloud embed code, the plugin tries to replace it with a shortcode.
+When posting the standard SoundCloud embed code, the plugin tries to replace it with a shortcode.
 == Installation ==